 The ultimate purpose of the judiciary is to provide justice to every single citizen irrespective of their privileges, but the centralised system makes it difficult for extensively underprivileged people who live in the remotest areas of the country to even think of reaching to Supreme Court.

 The above discussion also throws light on Article 39A, which is the Directive Principle of State Policy.
 Article 39A says that “the State shall secure that the operation of the legal system promotes justice, on the basis of equal opportunity, and shall, in particular, provide free legal aid, by suitable legislation or schemes or in any other way, to ensure that opportunities for securing justice are not denied to any citizen by reason of economic or other disabilities.”

-Even various judges in their judgements have emphasised on this principle.
-In a judgement, Justice N. Kirubakaran of the Madras High Court said that “No impression should be given that the Hon’ble Supreme Court is meant only for the people living in and around New Delhi or the states surrounding New Delhi.”
+Even various judges in their judgements have emphasised this principle.
+In a judgement, Justice N. Kirubakaran of the Madras High Court said: “No impression should be given that the Hon’ble Supreme Court is meant only for the people living in and around New Delhi or the states surrounding New Delhi.”

 Various High Courts like Madras High Court, Bombay High Court, Guwahati High Court etc., also have their regional benches.
-These benches were set up after the recommendations made by Jaswant Singh Commission.
-But Supreme Court has continuously declined the recommendations of various commissions with regard to the regional benches of the Supreme Court.
+These benches were set up after the recommendations made by the Jaswant Singh Commission.
+However, the Supreme Court has continuously declined the recommendations of various commissions with regard to the regional benches of the Supreme Court.